kjack1111/Enarthia-bot/README.md

 # Enarthia-bot
 A bot for a discord Roleplay server.
+This edit's just to make sure Git is working correctly.